chrisjbillington/git-nautilus-icons/README.md

 `git-nautilus-icons` also supports Nemo and Caja.
 To install it for Nemo or Caja, replace "nautilus" everywhere it appears below with "caja" or "nemo".
-Everything is exactly the same since nemo and caja are forks of Nautilus that have not changed anythng relevant to this extension.
+Everything is exactly the same since nemo and caja are forks of Nautilus that have not changed anything relevant to this extension.

-`git-nautilus-icons` requires `python-nautilus` (or `python-nemo` or `python- caja`), the python `pathlib` library and the python `enum34` library.
-On Ubuntu these are installable with: `sudo apt-get install python-pathlib python-nautilus python-enum34`
+`git-nautilus-icons` requires `python-gi`, `python-nautilus` (or `python-nemo` or `python-caja`), the python `pathlib` library and the python `enum34` library.
+On Ubuntu these are installable with: `sudo apt-get install python-gi python-pathlib python-nautilus python-enum34`

-to install `git-nautilus-icons`, put the single python file `git-nautilus- icons.py` in `~/.local/share/nautilus-python/extensions`, and put the icons folder `hicolor` in `~/.icons/`.
+To install `git-nautilus-icons`, put the single python file `git-nautilus- icons.py` in `~/.local/share/nautilus-python/extensions`, and put the icons folder `hicolor` in `~/.icons/`.
 These directories might not exist, in which case create them.
 You can use the following commands to do so: